 - Sesame seeds

-Each seed variety has its own set of benefits, but overall, they’re a great source of fibre, protein and ‘good’ monosaturated fats.
+Each seed variety has its own set of healthful benefits, but overall they’re a great source of fibre, protein and the ‘good’ monosaturated fats.
 They’re also packed with vitamins, minerals and antioxidants.

-These happy individually-wrapped fruit bombs are rich in potassium, vitamins and minerals and low in sodium and good for the heart.
+These sunshine individually-wrapped fruit bombs are rich in potassium, vitamins and minerals.
+They’re also low in sodium and good for the heart.

-If you think an apple a day keeps the doctor away, try a banana.
+If you think an apple a day keeps the doctor away, try a banana for size.

 Mix them up to get all the goodness you can – blue, black, red, rasp and straw!

-An animal protein product (usually beef), gelatine is derived from collagen which provides a unique combination of amino acids to keep your joints and connective tissue in top form.
+Gelatine is an animal protein product (usually made from beef).
+It’s derived from collagen which provides a unique combination of amino acids to keep your joints and connective tissue in top form.

-For vegans, agar (seaweed) is a good alternative.
+For vegans, agar (seaweed) is a good gelatine alternative.

-This age-old spice, Turmeric and especially its most active compound, curcumin, have many scientifically-proven health benefits.
+This age-old spice, Turmeric, and its most active compound, curcumin, have many scientifically-proven health benefits.
 Through the ages, it’s been used for 101 recipes from homemade toothpaste and facemasks to culinary delights.

-It’s a potent anti-inflammatory and antioxidant and may also help improve symptoms of depression and arthritis.
+It’s a powerful anti-inflammatory and antioxidant.
+It’s also thought to help improve symptoms of depression and arthritis.

-Not only delicious, it’s one of the healthiest spices you can get!
+Not only is it delicious, cinnamon is one of the healthiest spices you can find!

-Loaded with antioxidants and anti-inflammatory properties, cinnamon is especially good for diabetics (assists with insulin resistance and keeps blood sugar levels steady).
+Loaded with antioxidants and anti-inflammatory properties, cinnamon is especially good for diabetics (it helps with insulin resistance and keeps blood sugar levels steady).
 It’s also your secret weapon to fight fungal or bacterial infections.

-Its active compound, piperine has powerful antioxidant and anti-inflammatory properties.
+Its active compound, piperine, has powerful antioxidant and anti-inflammatory properties.
 It’s great for heart health.

 Wrapping it up

 And that’s it.
-I’ve been eating this breakfast for well on 3 years or so.
-I feel great and don’t take any medication whatsoever – I may add some vitamin C and D and zinc in wintertime to ward off colds and flu, but that’s it.
+I’ve been enjoying this bountiful bowlful of breakfast for well on 3 years or more.
+I feel great and don’t take any medication whatsoever.
+I may add vitamins C and D and zinc in wintertime to ward off colds and flu, but that’s it.
 No aches, no pains, and low, steady blood pressure.

-And it’s a whole lot easier and tastier than swallowing a handful of pills.
+It’s also a whole lot easier and tastier than swallowing a handful of pills every morning.

 Please give it a go?
-And let me know how you get on after a few weeks.
+And let me know if you notice any difference after a few weeks?

 Recipe - Quantities